 For as long as there have been stompers, there have been stomper clones.
 While they tend to enjoy limited success, it's hard to argue with the fact that the original stomper competitor, LJN's Rough Riders, were the toughest competition they ever had.
 Just like stomper, they diversified over the years and had playsets, but also went that extra step of branching in to pop culture.
-With tie-ins to pop culture hits like the A-Team, Magnum P.I., Knight Rider, The Dukes [of Hazzard], Smokey and the Bandit, Dune and possibly others.
+With tie-ins to pop culture hits like the A-Team, Magnum P.I., Knight Rider, The Dukes [of Hazzard], Smokey and the Bandit, Airwolf, Dune and Pole Position.

 When Rough Riders went from on/off to 3 speeds, this was called Tri-Ex.
 They also had Water Divers than ran underwater.
 They even swiped the wheelie action from Stomper.
 I tend to forgot that the Rough Riders conical hubcaps allowed them to drive on their sides (something Stomper could not do).

 Both lineups consist of the same 6 vehicles: Invader Command Jeep (6431), NX Missle Launcher (6432), N-70 Assault Tank (6433), Tank Gunner Attack Truck (6434), Mobile Radar Tracker (6436) and Ground Commando Half Track (6437).
 The biggest difference was the change from camoflage coloring to a straight green color.
 Well that and the name change on the graphics of the vehicles.
 Omni also added a helicopter (6447) that was just a green version of the grey A-Team helicopter that could pick up and release a vehicle.

 I can't say I remember them, but LJN made Rough Riders Switch Force where you "press the secret switch" and it becomes a battle vehicle.
 I want to say it seems like it's trying to compete with M.A.S.K. but it's funny that they rip off the transformers tagline and go with "more than they appear to be!"